P-ASilva/ETL-Ocaml/Report.md

    - Apply transformations using `DataProcessing` functions.
    - Write results to CSV files.

+6. **Documentation**
+   - Use docstrings to document each relevant function to facilitate use and debbuging.
+   - *(Optional)* install odocs in order to check documentation in html format.

 ## Use of Generative AI

 Generative AI tools, including GPT-4, were used to support the development of code, debugging, and documentation.
-All outputs were thoroughly reviewed and refined to ensure accuracy.
+All outputs were reviewed and refined to ensure accuracy.

    - Leo (Brave AI, Lhamma-02 based) provided help with dependency installs.
    - Deepseek was used for code debbuging, as gpt-04 proved to be lackluster for Ocaml;
-   - Gpt-04 was used to provide the templates for the READEME.md file and ths report;
+   - Gpt-04 was used to provide the templates for the READEME.md file and this report;

-Use AI at your own discretion, documentation and summaries is the advised use.
+Use AI at your own discretion, documentation and summarization are the advised use cases.

 ## Project Requirements
 - Functional programming principles must be strictly followed.
 - All modules must remain modular and as independent as possible.
-- CSV files are used to simulate a database environment.
-- The solution must handle invalid or malformed data gracefully.
+- The solution must handle invalid or malformed data.